Why the millennial generation want smart homes and coliving spaces are uniquely placed to meet their expectations?

 Growing up surrounded by tech devices has not only defined their ability to quickly adapt to new trends, but more importantly these experiences shaped their expectations as a consumer.
 87% of millennials use between two and three tech devices at least once on a daily basis.
 They’ve grown used to access just about any service they could possibly need with just a click of a button.

-A new report by the tech company LivePerson confirm that the majority of millennials and Generation Z communicate digitally more than they do in person.
+A new report by the tech company LivePerson confirms that the majority of millennials and Generation Z communicate digitally more than they do in person.

 Millennials have now surpassed baby boomers as the largest living population.
 As baby boomers leave the workforce, millennials are quickly inheriting their buying power and their influence has been creeping up in every sector yet it’s just now it’s starting to be felt into the property world.
 But the big surprise is that they’re willing to pay more for the added convenience of smart home technology.